jnutkins91/PowerPlatformStarterKit/NAMING_CONVENTIONS_RULES.md

 Always name tables in the singular, e.g. 'Asset', not 'Assets'.
 Your schema name would then be 'ndxc_asset'.

+## Rule 2

+Ensure column names are all lowercase, e.g. 'ndxc_name', not 'ndxc_Name'.

 ## Naming Conventions

 | Component Type         | Schema                                 | Display                                                             |